 We can provide you with valuable advice regarding your rights and options during your divorce consultation at our Denver office.
-We invite your calls and emails whenever you are ready for answers about your family legal matters.
+We invite your calls and emails whenever you are ready for answers about your family legal matters in Denver, CO.
 In the meantime, please explore the following for additional information regarding our family law practice.

 When parents are not able to agree on one or more issues of a child custody case, the family court will take a more central role in the case by: